ngs-docs/2017-dsi-docker-may/README.md

 ![Containers running on your own computer](images/isolation-special.png)

-More generally, you can have multiple containers running on multiple machines, but then you don't generally have the nice disk sharing.
+More generally, you can have multiple containers running on multiple machines, but then you don't generally have the nice disk sharing and other stuff.
 On the flip side, you can use more powerful machines than your laptop, and you still get the benefits of isolation and pre-installed software.

 ![Containers for isolation](images/isolation.png)